Spiced Pomegranate Molasses Recipe

 Preparing the Pomegranates

 Prepare the pomegranate juice.
-Take 4-5 pomegrantes and submerge each one under water.
+Take 4-5 pomegranates and submerge each one under water.
 Gently score the pomegranate from the crown and make a sort of cross to pull the pomegranate apart in 4 sections.
 Once you gently open the pomegranate let the seeds fall in the bottom of the bowl.
 The white parts will more than likely float to the top of the surface so you can discard those.
 Strain the water and reserve seeds.

 Time for the fun part!!